Lucky Bamboo is actually Dracaena sanderiana (also called Dracaena braunii) which normally adopts the common name Lucky Bamboo when sold.

 Dracaena varieties grown as houseplants, including Lucky Bamboo rarely flower indoors so don't expect any.

 Lucky Bamboo is sometimes labeled as Phyllostachys aurea which isn't poisonous to people, cats or dogs.
-However the most commonly grown Lucky Bamboo is Dracaena Sanderiana (shown in all the pictures on this page) and most Dracaena have a mild level of toxicity in the leaves and stems which present symptoms when ingested.
+However the most commonly grown Lucky Bamboo is Dracaena Sanderiana (shown in all the pictures on this page) and most Dracaena have a mild level of toxicity in the leaves and stems which present mild symptoms when ingested.

 If you've decided to grow your plant in water permanently then it should still last a few years in your home or workplace, providing you change the water every couple of weeks.